Jorge Salcedo (actor)

-Jorge Salcedo (June 2, 1915 – April 12, 1988) was a popular Argentine actor of radio, television and feature films, who appeared in film between 1941 and 1980.
+Jorge Salcedo (June 2, 1915 – April 12, 1988) was a popular Argentine actor of radio, television and feature films, who appeared in film between 1941 and 1980, including the Golden Age of Argentine cinema.

 He made over 40 film appearances in Argentina playing lead roles in films such as the 1949 Hardly a Criminal and Los Evadidos (1964) for which he won a Silver Condor for best actor.
 For a time, he served as the president of the Argentine Actors Associations.